Marine fuel management: Accounting

-Throttle Management
+Throttle management

 Vessel operators have the most control over fuel usage by the way they use the engine(s) throttle.
 Wind, current, hull condition, load, and propulsion system health can all impact fuel burn both positively or negatively.
 Some operators choose to lower engine speed, and hence vessel speed, in an attempt to save fuel.
 However, engine RPM and vessel speed alone are not indicative of total fuel consumption, so arbitrarily lowering engine speed does not guarantee fuel savings.
-One must do the workflow calculations on how the propulsion system is operating under existing changing conditions and then tie that to fuel consumption.
+The process requires workflow calculations on how the propulsion system is operating under existing changing conditions and then tie that to fuel consumption.
 Simply lowering engine RPM does not guarantee an optimum vessel speed setting based on conditions.
-Some modern fuel management systems are designed to perform these calculations while underway and make recommendations to the vessel master.
+Some modern fuel management systems are designed to perform these calculations while underway and make recommendations to the vessel master, which can be used to implement a form of driver scoring based on fuel efficiency.

-Engineering and Maintenance Management
+Engineering and maintenance management

 As with any capital asset, manufacturers typically include the standard maintenance practices and procedures needed to keep the asset functioning properly and within design specifications.
 In many cases, scheduled maintenance routines are based on laboratory or design parameters and do not necessarily represent the optimum.
 MFM supports proper maintenance on marine engines and generators by using the actual fuel burned or hours operated as the basis for performing maintenance routines.
 This condition-based maintenance program more accurately reflects the operating environment of the engine, but more importantly, reduces or eliminates unnecessary maintenance work.